 Conditions in the West Slope are very different.
 Expansive federal and state managed lands are present along with significant private timber lands.
-The vast OCA are without a public water purveyor.
-Regional collaboration to improve water management has improved since the Agency's adoption and implementation of the 2019 WRDMP update; however, its long-term success also needs the support of sustainable watershed management.
+The OCA that covers a significant area in El Dorado County are without a public water purveyor.
+Regional collaboration to improve water management has improved since the Agency's adoption and implementation of the 2019 WRDMP update; however, its longterm success also needs the support of sustainable watershed management.
 The Agency's effort in convening UARWG to develop the 2023 PWP highlights the importance of maintaining watershed health to enable water and other resources to continue benefiting county residents and beyond.